Support vector machines and Radon's theorem: Background on support vector machines

 \section{Background on support vector machines}

 Support vector machines are a popular supervised learning technique that have seen success in a wide variety of applications; see~\cite{Ma2014SVMapps} for several examples.
-We first establish preliminaries on hyperplanes, convex hulls, and general position.
+We first establish preliminaries on hyperplanes, convex hulls, and linear algebra.
 Then we provide a brief introduction to support vector machines (SVMs) as background to this work, but we refer the interested reader to one of several resources for further information:~\cite{hofmann2008kernel,kecman2005support,muller2001introduction,smola2004tutorial}.